whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

-&#8220;In truth, there is much justice in this Singing Nor can I withhold respect for your deadly skill with a sword Nor can I deny all fear should we meet in open battle Nor can I Sing so greatly, it seems: your imtir, Sor, is a place of power As all Humanos must acknowledge
+&#8220;In truth, there is much justice in this Singing Nor can I withhold respect for your deadly skill with a sword Nor can I deny all fear should we meet in open battle Nor can I Sing so greatly, it seems: your imtir, Sor, is a place of power indeed As all Humanos must acknowledge
 And your voice a fine voice.